 4. COURSE DESCRIPTION:

-Environmental statistics focuss on studying set of indicators on environment situation, availability and quality of natural resources, interaction between human being and natural environment, impacts of human being’s activities to the environment and reaction of society with consequences of the activities.
-This subject is supplementary and needed for Socio-economic Statistics speciality and others such as Economics and Environment management, Planning, Economics, Economic Administration.
+Environmental statistics focuses on studying a set of indicators on environment situation, availability and quality of natural resources, interaction between human being and natural environment, impacts of human being’s activities to the environment and reaction of society to consequences of the activities.
+This subject is supplementary and needed for Socio-economic Statistics speciality and others such as Economics and Environment Management, Planning, Economics, Economic Administration.

 5. COURSE OBJECTIVES:

-This course provides students with statistical research methods applying in environment field such as survey, data synthesis and analysis; methodology in constructing and accounting indicator system of environment; methods to analyze change in environment, factors impacting to environment and impacts of environment to socio-economic activities.
+This course provides students with statistical research methods applying in environment field such as survey, data synthesis and analysis; methodology in constructing and accounting indicator system of environment; methods to analyze changes in environment, factors impacting on the environment and impacts of environment on socio-economic activities.
 This course also equips students methodology in establishing and accounting system of socio-eco accounts as well as methodology to calculate indicator “green GDP” and apply I-0 (Input – Output) table in environment research.

-6. CONTENT OF THE COURSE
+6. CONTENT OF THE COURSE: